PostgreSQL Interview Questions

 58. What is an Inverted File in PostgreSQL?

-Ans.
-An inverted file in PostgreSQL is generally an index data structure helpful for mapping content to its destination to a database in the sets or within a document.
+Ans: An inverted file in PostgreSQL is an index structure used for mapping content to its location within a set or document in the database, facilitating efficient data retrieval.

 59. What are the drawbacks of using the DROP TABLE command in PostgreSQL?